ryankurte/fwsig/README.md

 ### The Manifest Format

-The Manifest is a 144-byte constant-length little-endian object including the lengths and checksums for both the application and metadata.
+The Manifest is a 172-byte constant-length little-endian object including the manifest information, lengths and checksums for both the application and metadata, and the signing key and signature.

 ```text
  0                   1                   2                   3